 Get a dose of culture in Oslo with our list of the Norwegian capital's must-see museums.

-The city is home to an astonishing number of fantastic museums that will teach you so much about Norwegian history and culture.
-Let's get going!
+Considering the city's relatively small size by global comparisons, it's home to an astonishing number of museums that will teach you so much about Norwegian history and culture.
+Ready?
+Then let's get going!

 A world in granite and bronze

 The world's largest sculpture park made by a single artist, the 200 sculptures of Vigeland Park are open to the public all year round.

 Most of the sculptures take human form with an element of fantasy, while the park's most famous sculpture is the 17.3m-high monolith.
 These photos from Vigeland Park give you an idea of what to expect.

 The on-site Vigeland Museum gives a wonderful insight into how the park was put together.
 Opened after the second world war, the museum houses sculptures in plaster, granite, bronze, marble, works in wrought iron, thousands of drawings, woodcuts and woodcarvings.

 In the park's Manor House, Oslo City Museum explores the city's history through models, paintings and photographs.